wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 This plugin allows you to easily add a lot of firewall protection to your site via htaccess file.
 An htaccess file is processed by your web server before any other code on your site.
 So these firewall rules will stop malicious script(s) before it gets a chance to reach the WordPress code on your site.

+* Access control facility
-* Instantly activate a selection of firewall settings ranging from basic, intermediate and advanced.
+* Instantly activate a selection of firewall settings ranging from basic, intermediate and advanced
 * Enable the famous "5G Blacklist" Firewall rules courtesy of [Perishable Press](http://perishablepress.com/)
 * Forbid proxy comment posting
 * Disable trace and track